Professor Greg Messenger

 Biography

-Greg joined Bristol Law School as an Associate Professor in 2022.
-He was previously Lecturer and then Senior Lecturer in Law at the University of Liverpool, and prior to that, Junior Research Fellow in Law at the Queen's College, Oxford.
-He holds an undergraduate degree in law (LLB) from the University of Edinburgh, and a masters (BCL) and doctorate (DPhil) from the University of Oxford.
+I joined Bristol in 2022 as Associate Professor in Law, having previously been Lecturer and then Senior Lecturer in Law at the University of Liverpool, and prior to that, Junior Research Fellow in Law at the Queen's College, Oxford.
+I hold an undergraduate degree in law (LLB Hons) from the University of Edinburgh, and a masters (BCL) and doctorate (DPhil) from the University of Oxford.

 Research interests